-- We are kind and helpful, we don't hurt anybody's feelings. - We are gentle, we don't hurt others. - We are honest; we don't cover up the truth. - We listen to others.
+- We are kind and helpful to others.

+- We are gentle, we don't hurt others.

+- We are honest; we don't cover up the truth.

+- We listen to others.

-- Encourage children to get their belongings ready for school - Give children time to practise changing clothes independently, especially jumpers and coats. - Provide one healthy, small snack for snack time.
-A piece of fruit is ideal.
+- Encourage children to get their belongings ready for school. - Give children time to practise changing clothes independently, especially jumpers and coats. - Provide one healthy, small snack for snack time (A piece of fruit is ideal).